DAC/AMPJK FavouriteMid PriceReviewWoE

 Technology

-The Questyle M15 incorporates the ES9281Pro SoC (System on Chip) that comprises an all-in-one DAC and headphone amplifier, which delivers a prefabricated sound so that all such devices sound similar.
+The Questyle M15 incorporates the ES9281Pro all-in-one DAC and headphone amplifier on the same chip), which delivers a prefabricated sound so that all such devices sound similar.
 STOP!
 This is not the case with the M15.

 Questyle engineers have enhanced the output signal by adding two Current Mode Amplification (CMA) SiPs (“System in Package”: each with two independent amplification circuits) to achieve the Questyle sound, which is characterized by ultra low distortion, a very low noise floor and very low output impedance of around 1 ohm.
 This low-voltage configuration is further meant to minimize power consumption, beneficial for mobile use.